o3de/o3de.org/content/docs/user-guide/interactivity/physics/debugging.md

 In game mode, you can configure the PhysX debug settings using the immediate mode graphical user interface (**ImGui**) tool.

 **Note**
 You must enable the ImGui gem to access this tool.
-For more information, see [Enabling Gems](/docs/userguide/gems/using-project-configurator.md).

 **To debug with the ImGui tool**